-(2) Brookfield invested \$400 million in consideration for redeemable, retractable, first preferred shares.
+(2) Brookfield Renewable Partners or its affiliates (collectively "Brookfield") invested \$400 million in consideration for redeemable, retractable, first preferred shares.
 For accounting purposes, these preferred shares are considered debt and disclosed as such in the unaudited interim condensed consolidated financial statements.